 Amazon Synopsis: High-society girl Gwyneth Paltrow plays matchmaker with varying results in this adaptation of Jane Austen’s novel.

-Where to Watch: HBO Now, HBO MAX, HBO Amazon Add-on, DIRECTV.
+Where to Watch: Stream on MAX GO, Cinemax Amazon Channel.
 Rent/buy on Digital and DVD.

 22. Emma (2009)